 The registration of electromagnetic fields was used with super conductive detectors based on Joseffson junctions - divice made by sandwiching a thin layer of insulating nonsuperconducting material between two layers of superconducting cooper pairs (S-I-S).
-This allows the registering of magnetic fields 1010 times weaker than the Earth's magnetic field.
+This allows the registering of magnetic fields 10 times weaker than the Earth's magnetic field.
 The study of electric field nearly the human body was done using a standard Faraday cage formed by conducting material (aluminium foil) blocks external static and non-static electric fields by channeling electricity through the conducting material, providing constant voltage on all sides of the enclosure.

-Biophoton detection
+Bioluminescence detection

 The measurement was made with using photoemission detector with photomultiplier (EMI9558QA selected type) in impervious to the light dark room wherein the light was minimized about ~5 cps.
 This was 4 times lower than the noise of the cooled photomultiplier - 20 cps.
 The photomultiplier was connected through an amplifier and other intermediate devices with potentiometer recorder or a personal computer.
-The detection of biophoton emission was performed within time interval with real count rate 3 cps, for 30 min, with reliability p < 0,05.
+The detection of biophoton emission was performed within time interval with real count rate 3 cps, for 30 min, with reliability according to t-criterion of Student at p < 0.05.
 The registration was performed from area of the skin with average diameter 7 cm within time interval of 100 ms or 1 s.
 The calculation of biophoton emission was measured in count/100 ms/count.
 The irradiation time of the 150 W-tungsten lamp was 5 s.
-Within 100 ms after switching off the external lamp the first measurement of delayed luminescence was recorded; then were recorded 256 units of the delayed luminescence.
-Delayed luminescence of biological objects and tissues in terms of coherent states was detected within time intervals of 100 ms. Relaxation function was of 25,6 units.
-These dates are object of further scrutinized analysis.
+Within 100 ms after switching off the external lamp the first measurement of the delayed luminescence was recorded; after then were recorded 256 units of the delayed luminescence.
+The delayed luminescence of biological objects and tissues in terms of coherent states was detected within time intervals of 100 ms of 25,6 units.